mstksg/inCode/copy/entries/story-of-shapes.md

   putStrLn ("Hello, " ++ n ++ "!")
 ```

+Remember that for "IO", the shape is the IO effects (ie, what gets sent to the
+terminal) and the "result" is the haskell value computed from the execution of
-Now, the *action* of the result (what values are printed) depends on the
+that IO effect.
+In our case, the *action* of the result (what values are
-*result* of of the intermediate actions (the `getLine`).
-You can no longer
+printed) depends on the *result* of of the intermediate actions (the
-know in advance what action the program will have without actually running it
+`getLine`).
+You can no longer know in advance what action the program will have
-and getting the results.
+without actually running it and getting the results.

 `Monad` is also what makes `guard` and co. useful.
 Consider the purely
 Applicative: